arthurostrauss/Quantum_Optimal_Control/gate_level_abstraction/spillover_noise_use_case/PulseSpilloverNoise_ReadMe.md

 ![Spillover Noise Quantum Circuit Representation](noise_utils/spillover_noise_gate_level_circuit.png)

 We argue the noise to be linear in $\phi$ and $\gamma$ since the pulse for different rotation angles $\phi$ would lead to a different amplitude in the pulse played on qubit 1.
-The noise-strenght (or alternatively spillover-rate) is hardware-specific to the tuple (qubit 1, qubit 2). \
+The noise-strength (or alternatively spillover-rate) is hardware-specific to the tuple (qubit 1, qubit 2). \
 Let now $\vec{a}^{*}$ be the ideal action vector for the noise-free case leading to circuit fidelity 1.0 with respect to (wrt.) a circuit that does not parameterize (so static) the target operation.
-The agent of the Reinforcement Learning (RL) is now tasked to find the action $\vec{a}'$ that is successfully counter-acting the introduced spillover noise again leading to circuit fidelity 1.0.
+The Reinforcement Learning (RL) agent is now tasked to find the action $\vec{a}'$ that is successfully counter-acting the introduced spillover noise again leading to circuit fidelity 1.0.

 ## How-To (Formulated)
-Similiarly to the normal, noise-free calibration task, the user sets details in a configuration script.
-For this use-case, thes script is called *spillover_noise_q_env_config.py*.
+Similiarly to the usual, noise-free calibration task, the user sets details in a configuration script.
+For this use-case, this script is called *spillover_noise_q_env_config.py*.
 Here, the rotation angle $\phi$ and the noise parameter $\gamma$ have to be set.
 There is a dedicated class `SpilloverNoiseQuantumEnvironment` that can be found in the `context_aware_quantum_environment.py` file.
 It inherits from the `ContextAwareQuantumEnvironmentV2` class making all functionalities of the parent class available by extending them with one related to the specific use case the class serves.
-Since we are now studying noise of different strenghts $\mathcal{O}(\gamma)$, we now enable the user to increase the noise sensitivity of the RL agent by repeating the target gate $U(\vec{a})$ $n_{\text{reps}}$ times.
+Since we are now studying noise of different strengths $\mathcal{O}(\gamma)$, we now enable the user to increase the noise sensitivity of the RL agent by repeating the target gate $U(\vec{a})$ $n_{\text{reps}}$ times.
 There are no additional modifications to any other files needed.

 ### Quick HowTo